holochain/docs-pages/src/pages/get-started/index.md

 The packed app is now ready for deployment to a Holochain runtime.

 ### 7.2 Runtimes

 In the centralized world, deployment is usually achieved by Continuous Integration (CI) automation that builds up code changes and sends them to what ever server or cloud-based platform you are using.
 In the decentralized world of Holochain, deployment happens when end-users adds your application into a Holochain run-time environment on their own computers.

 From the end-user perspective there are currently there are two ways to go about this, both of which will feel familiar:

 1. Download Holochain's official Launcher run-time and install the app from its app-store.
-2. Download an your app as it's own stand-alone desktop executable, as they would any other application for their computer.
+2. Download an your app as its own stand-alone desktop executable, as they would any other application for their computer.

-#### 7.2.1 Launcher, the Multi-app Run-Time
+#### 7.2.1 Launcher, the multi-app runtime

 Holochain's official end-user runtime is the [Holochain Launcher](https://github.com/holochain/launcher).
 It allows end-users to install apps from a built-in app store or from the file system.
 Installed apps can then be launched from a friendly UI.
 Note that app store is itself a distributed Holochain application which provides details on applications that are available to be run.
 As a developer you can either go through a simple publishing process and add your app to the app store where it will be available for installation by all people who use the Launcher, or, you can share your application directly with end-users through your own channels and they can install it into their Holochain Launcher manually from the file system.